Antonio Porcino: Career

 Porcino has played for Reggina, Santarcangelo, Taranto, Benevento, Ischia, Catania and Livorno.

 On 20 January 2021, he signed a 1.5-year contract with Catanzaro.

 On 31 January 2022, Porcino moved to Reggiana.

+On 18 July 2023, Porcino joined Potenza on a one-year contract.
+On 28 October 2023, the club announced that Porcino's contract had been terminated by mutual agreement.